jborden/aural.training/README.md

 1. We will lose Typescript warnings in the rollup compiliation step.
 2. The lsp linter does not like parsing |>
 3. It's not a R-style pipe or clojure thread, it needs a "topic token", like ^^

+## React

+React (v18, latest) is not in a place that can be easily used with rollup/tsc.
+It's a configuration nightmare with no straight forward answer.